abmckeon/Project2/Entertainment.md

 ## Plot 6 - Boxplot

 Below is a boxplot that assesses the number of images based on each day of the week.
-These plots will give us a better resprentation of how our data is distributed per each day of the week.
+These plots will give us a better representation of how our data is distributed per each day of the week.
 One should take note of any outliers and/or skewness that is present and be able to identify the median.